 After you Download Animancer, you can check out the example scenes in the Assets/Plugins/Animancer/Examples folder.
 The following sections contain detailed tutorials to explain each of those examples which are designed to teach you how to use the various parts of Animancer so you can use that knowledge to write your own scripts.

-If you are new to Animancer you should start with the Basics, but then you can feel free to skip to any sections that you are interested in.
-These examples frequently link to the C# in Unity section to help you understand what is happening if you are not very experienced at scripting.
+- If you are new to Animancer you should start with the Basics, but then you can feel free to skip to any sections that you are interested in or go through them in order.

-Once you are done with the examples it is recommended that you delete them since they contain lots of assets.
+- It is recommended that you delete the examples once you are done with them since they contain lots of assets.
 Even though the assets are all quite small and will not be included in your runtime builds (unless you actually use them), the animations in particular will notably clutter up the Object Picker window whenever you are trying to select an animation because there are so many of them.